 Is the Princeton Review Good for LSAT?

 Yes, it is.
-They have professional tutors who have had years of experience doing this, plus a comprehensive course that makes everything even better.
+They have professional tutors who have had years of experience doing this, plus a comprehensive online course, that makes everything even better.

 Does Princeton Review LSAT Work?